mikegowen/react-starter/README.md

 `npm install @babel/core @babel/preset-env @babel/preset-react --save-dev`

 Babel is used to transpile modern JavaScript into JavaScript that is supported by older browsers.
-This allows us to use the newest JavaScript features (some of which React requires) and not worry if it is supported in the browswers we support.
+This allows us to use the newest JavaScript features (some of which React requires) without worrying about whether a our target browsers support them.

 Again, we only need to save these as developer dependencies.

 **@babel/core** – This is the core Babel package.<br />
-**@babel/preset-env** This the main transpiler for converting modern JavaScript into older browser compatible JavaScript. – <br />
+**@babel/preset-env** This the main transpiler for converting modern JavaScript into older browser compatible JavaScript.<br />
-**@babel/preset-react** – This preset allows us to convert JSX (used by React) into regular JavaScript.
-JSX allows us write things that will ultimately output HTML in a format much closer to the HTML it will output.<br />
+**@babel/preset-react** – This preset allows us to convert JSX (used by React) into regular JavaScript.<br />

 ## Add your Babel configuration options to your Webpack configuration file